Provision

 In progress

 We plan on developing a new notice template to assist plan sponsors in preparing the required participant notification for those who decide to take advantage of this change.
-We’re also evaluating our automated notice delivery process to potentially incorporate this notice type.
+We expect to update our automated notice delivery process by June 30, 2025, to incorporate this notice type.

 Relaxed required minimum distribution (RMD) rules ― age and penalty adjustments